|

 Joss and the guy she's talking to, thus causing them to get a

 little closer.
-While filming this, I personally ruined a take
+I was so glad to get the exposure!
+While filming this, I personally

 of very poor quality, I'd love to get a clean copy if anyone has one.